voedger/voedger-kb/se.md

 #### PR size management

 - If a developer considers it’s not feasible to follow the LOC200 guideline, they SHOULD prepare an Implementation plan
-- Each step in the plan should ideally fit within the 200 LOC limit
+- Each step in the plan SHOULD ideally fit within the 200 LOC limit
-- Steps should be materialized into issues and implemented sequentially — avoid creating all issues upfront
+- Steps MUST be materialized into issues and implemented sequentially — avoid creating all issues upfront
-- If any step unexpectedly requires additional development, a separate issue and PR should be created for it
+- If any step unexpectedly requires additional development, a separate issue and PR MUST be created for it

 [Example](https://github.com/voedger/voedger/issues/3704): while implementing the `subscribe and watch #3749` logic, the developer realizes that they need to add functionality to the `pkg/coreutils/json.go` file.
 In this case, they should raise a new issue and submit a dedicated PR.